-When the trench is finished, dig a posthole at the far end to receive the light pole post.
+After finishing the trench, dig a posthole at the far end to receive the light pole post.
 The posthole should be about 24 inches (60 centimetres) deeper than the trench itself.

 Running wire under walkways and patios

-Before driving the conduit, prop it on wooden blocks to keep it clear of the trench bottom, make sure it’s level, and ensure it’saimed directly towards the middle of the trench on the opposite side so that it will emerge at the right spot.
+Before driving the conduit, prop it on wooden blocks to keep it clear of the trench bottom.
+Make sure it’s level.
+Aim it directly towards the middle of the trench on the opposite side so that it will emerge at the right spot.

-If you have to drive conduit through longer sections, such as required for passing under patios or driveways, drive a section of the conduit up to the end of the trench, then remove the plug and screw on another section and start driving again.
+If you have to drive conduit through longer sections, such as required for passing under patios or driveways, drive a section of the conduit up to the end of the trench.
+Remove the plug and screw on another section and start driving again.